PUNCH-Cyber/bloomd/README.md

     be faulted back into memory.
 Set to 3600 seconds by default (1 hour).
     Set to 0 to disable cold faulting.

+ * memory\_check\_interval : This is the time interval in seconds when the memory check thread will test to see if the bloomd has exceeded allowed memory.
+If set, then the bloomd will check to make sure it never exceeds max\_memory\_percent of the available physical memory on the server.
+If that is exceeded, then bloomd will force-unmap filters until memory usage gets below safe_memory_percent.
+NOTE: if set at the same time as in\_memory, this will cause bloomd to lose data when it unmaps a filter.
+Set to 0 to disable memory checking.
+    Defaults to 0.

+ * max\_memory\_percent , safe\_memory\_percent : integer percentages from 1 to
+    100. See memory_check_interval discussion above for their usage.
+These are ignored if memory checking is disabled. max\_memory\_percent defaults to 80, safe\_memory\_percent defaults to 60.

  * in\_memory : If set to 1, then all filters are in-memory ONLY by default.
 This means they are not persisted to disk, and are not eligible for cold fault out.
 Defaults to 0.